chriskirknielsen/2020/src/en/pages/about.md

   Front-end development is my main focus nowadays, but it wasn't always the case.
 I spent a lot of my free time in middle school playing around with graphic editing software (from MS Paint to Photoshop), and trying to skin a MySpace page.
 After a while, I started making a little website to talk about a video game I liked.

   As that took off, I learned how to make **dynamic websites**, and built a community — back when discussion forums were still a thing.
 Designing and developing that was a hobby that became a passion project of mine, and grew far bigger than my teenage self could ever have anticipated.
+I was one of those antiquated "webmasters"…

   This lead me to study for **graphic design** for 4 years, with notable interest in **typography, colour theory, composition, as well as animation**.
 That said, I kept learning about the web, making blogs and other small projects.
 I made my way into **freelancing for a few years**, balancing design and development, which was great for me.